cmaxreilly/cmaxreilly/README.md

 Hello!
 My name is Maxwell Reilly.
-I am a classical musician and developer in Grand Junction Colorado.
+I am a classical musician and computer programmer in Grand Junction Colorado.

 I am very interested in code, because so many of the tools I use are open source, and I would like to give back to the community in whatever small way I can manage!